gramineproject/gramine/Documentation/building.rst

 you can skip this step.

-If you have an older CPU without :term:`FLC` support, you need to download and install the the following Intel SGX driver:
+If you have an older CPU without :term:`FLC` support, you need to download and install the the following out-of-tree(OOT) Intel SGX driver:

 - https://github.com/intel/linux-sgx-driver